Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

 Mean_Bias_Z = (1/n) * Σ(ΔZ_i)
 ```

-Unlike RMSE, this is signed rather than squared — it answers a different question: not "how large are the errors on average" (RMSE) but "is there a systematic upward or downward trend across the survey" (bias).
-A small RMSE alongside a non-trivial mean bias would suggest a consistent offset (e.g. a calibration issue) rather than random scatter; this is reported separately precisely so the two effects aren't conflated into a single number.
+Unlike RMSE, this is signed rather than squared.
+It answers a different question: not "how large are the errors on average" (RMSE) but "is there a systematic upward or downward trend across the survey" (bias).
+A small RMSE alongside a non-trivial mean bias would suggest a consistent offset (e.g. a calibration issue) rather than random scatter; this is reported separately precisely so the two effects aren't aggregated into a single number.

 **Why this aligns with ASPRS Edition 2 specifically, rather than the older Edition 1 / NSSDA approach:**  Edition 1 and the historical National Standard for Spatial Data Accuracy (NSSDA) report a 95% confidence interval derived by multiplying RMSE by a fixed constant (1.96 for a single axis, 1.7308 for circular/radial error), under the assumption that errors are normally distributed and symmetric between X and Y. Edition 2 instead recommends reporting RMSE directly, since UAV survey error is not reliably symmetric — exactly the failure mode this tool's own ASPRS X/Y asymmetry check (an earlier development iteration of the horizontal QA engine) was built to detect, before the methodology was simplified to direct RMSE reporting in line with the current standard.